-Figure 6- 53.
+Figure 6- 48.
 Setup Forwarding Ports window

-This page allows you to determine which port on a given switch in a switch stack will be allowed to forward packets to other ports on that switch.
+This page allows users to determine which port on a given line card in the switch chassis will be allowed to forward packets to other ports on another line card within the chassis.

-Configuring traffic segmentation on the xStack family of switches is accomplished in two parts.
-First, you specify a switch from a switch stack by using the Unit pull-down menu, and then a port from that switch, using the Port pull-down menu.
-Then specify a second switch from the switch stack, and then you select which ports (or different ports on the same switch,) on that switch that you want to be able to receive packets from the switch and port you specified in the first part.
+Configuring traffic segmentation on the xStack[®] DES-6500 chassis switch is accomplished in two parts.
+First, specify a line card from the chassis by using the Unit pull-down menu, and then a port on that line card, using the Port pull-down menu.
+Then specify a second line card from the chassis, and then select which ports (or different ports on the same line card,) on that line card are to be able to receive packets from the line card and port specified in the first part.